 With any application, including DIY dredging, there are drawbacks and benefits:

 - Cons: While prices are lower than dredge boats, DIY dredges are prone to breaking and require maintenance on a frequent basis.
 Because of their design, they’re limited in their engine and suction power, too, which can lead to longer dredging times and ineffective performance.
-If you build a dredge at home, you’re also restricted when it comes to its parts.
+If you build a homemade pond dredge, you’re also restricted when it comes to its parts.
 Most pumps used for DIY dredging projects are designed to pump water and not hard, abrasive materials commonly found when dredging.

 Advantages and Disadvantages of Dredge Boats